 Final Word

-PTSD is a very serious mental health condition that shouldn’t be taken lightly.
-If you or someone you love has experiences signs or symptoms of PTSD following a traumatic event, you should seek out help.
+PTSD is a serious mental health condition that shouldn’t be taken lightly.
+If you or someone you love has experienced signs or symptoms of PTSD following a traumatic event, you should seek out help.

 The purpose of this study was to indicate whether or not PTSD was overdiagnosed and, in turn, people weren’t receiving the treatment they truly needed.
 While the study remains inconclusive, we can only hope more research will identify the mental stress of traumatic experiences.